shashikantprasad/sql_dml_simulation/README.md

     * Dynamic Decision Parameter: To simulate UPDATE to random fields.
     * How to pick an arbitrary number of records from a set?
     * How to make the “variability” of data changes adjustable?

+Note:
+      * When the "var_percent" value is set 0, the query outputs the same records every run.
+The simulated DML activity increases as this value increases.
+      * The query output may get corrupted for row count limits above 10000.
+It can be altered to accomodate large amounts of output.
 </pre>

 <h2>About Data Visualization:</h2>